gvwilson/sensibleadventures/nardica/nardica.md

 Iffy ran all the way back to the docks, dodging around the people and bots going about their chores in Halley's narrow streets.
 "Gardez-vous!
-Gardez-vous!" scolded the ancient street sweeper that everyone called Frenchy as she squeezed between its rusty frame and a rack of solar roof moss left out to dry in the sun.
+Gardez-vous!" scolded the ancient maintenance bot that everyone called French Henry as she squeezed between its rusty frame and a rack of solar roof moss left out to dry in the sun.